leilajxli/comp20-jli/security/README.md

 The point of this lab is to test out basic-level attacks to a simple web application.

 ## Successfully implemented:
- - Found 3 security vulnerabilities.
+ - Found 3 security vulnerabilities and 2 places for improvement

 ## What can be improved:
 - Can find more security vulnerabilities
--
+- Can improve on the design of the page (css)

 ## Thanks to the help of ....
+- Our wonderful TAs: Ralfi, Michael Dunkelman, Michael Robinson
-Michael Dunkelman, Jen Han (for providing your code for my pleasure)....
+- Jen Han (for providing your code for my pleasure)....

+## Time spent:
+I spent approximately 6 hours on this assignment.
+- Tuesday 2:00-5:00
+- Wednesday 9:00-10:00
+- Thursday 4:00-6:00

 ## Requirements:
 (1 point) - Introduction